broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

 While the GVS has been tested with almost 190,000 single sample exome GVCF files as input, only datasets of up to 100,000 exomes are currently supported by the beta workflow.

-Note that, by default, the Exomes Beta workflow uses the Blended Genomes Interval List: `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list` for its calling regions.
+Note that, by default, the Exomes Beta workflow uses two interval lists by default:
+1. The calling region interval list defaults to the Blended Genome Exome Interval List: `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list` .
 For information on how that interval list was generated, see `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list.README.md`.
+1. The target region interval list defaults to `gs://gcp-public-data--broad-references/hg38/v0/bge_TwistAllianceClinicalResearchExome_Covered_Targets_hg38.interval_list``.
+Any variants called outside these interval will be *genotype* filtered with `OUTSIDE_OF_TARGETS`.

 ### What does it return as output?